lausek/lovm2/README.md

 # lovm2

 `lovm2` is a library for building your own programming language in the blink of an eye.
 It offers you easy to use constructs to generate bytecode for its virtual machine.
-Read the [guide](https://lausek.eu/lovm2/guide/book/) to get started!
+[Read the Guide](https://lausek.eu/lovm2/guide/book/) to get started!

 ## Features